AayushMainali-Github/number-theory-2/README.md

 - `carmichael(n)` – Computes the Carmichael function λ(n)
 - `mobius(n)` – Computes the Möbius function μ(n)
+- `productOfDigits(n)` – Computes the product of the digits of an integer n
 - `sigma(n)` – Computes the sum of all positive divisors of n
+- `sumOfDigits(n)` – Computes the sum of the digits of an integer n
 - `tau(n)` – Computes the number of positive divisors of n
 - `totient(n)` – Computes Euler's Totient Function φ(n)